Part one of two from this episode.

-Gliding On was turned down twice by TV.
+Gliding On was turned down twice by television.
 One of the times it was turned down was because it was ”too radio”.
-It was “too radio” because it had by that stage been a radio series, and when TV asked for storylines I couldn’t be bothered writing out storylines for scripts that already existed, so I said “here are the radio scripts; the stories are all there.”
+It was “too radio” because it had by that stage been a radio series, and when TV asked for storylines I couldn’t be bothered writing out storylines for scripts that already existed.
+So I said “here are the radio scripts; the stories are all there.”
 Bad mistake.

 I think the first time it was turned down the reason was: “Not a good sitcom situation”.
 I couldn’t believe it.
 It was the perfect sitcom situation!
 Six characters, and one set.
 Were they mad?
 Yes!

-And just in case you don’t know, this all came about because in 1976 I wrote a play called Glide Time, set in the Stores Branch of a nameless Government Department.
-Almost everyone was a public servant in the 70s: teachers, nurses, airline staff, railways ... as well as those who worked in the numerous government departments.
+And just in case you don’t know, this all came about because in 1976 I wrote a play called Glide Time, set in the Stores Branch of a nameless government department.
+Almost everyone was a public servant in the 1970s: teachers, nurses, airline staff, railways...as well as those who worked in the numerous government departments.
 And if you weren’t you probably worked in the bank or insurance, where the working conditions were almost identical.